 Whether you are selling, partnering, fundraising, or running programs, the work increasingly depends on relationships.
 You cannot treat every contact like a row in a spreadsheet and expect good results.

-A BMS keeps track of those relationships as living things.
+A Business Momentum System (BMS) keeps track of those relationships as living things.
 It helps you see who is moving closer, who is drifting away, and where a small nudge could change the outcome.

 Many organizations have reached the limits of management-heavy systems.
 They have dashboards, reports, and pipelines.
 What they lack is momentum.